US sales tax in Ecwid

 In order to know what taxes apply to your business, please use this helpful State Sales Tax Map (click your state on the map).

-- Add your company address in your Ecwid admin, go to Settings → General → Store profile.
+- Add your company address in your Ecwid admin, in Settings → General → Store profile.

-- Enable automatic tax calculations in your Ecwid admin, go to Settings → Taxes:
+- Enable automatic tax calculations in your Ecwid admin, in Settings → Taxes:

 Once the automatic tax rates are enabled, your store will charge a precise tax rate depending on where you and your customer are located.